 You don't need any special gizmos or gadgets to make this fudge, just a regular old saucepan, a spatula, and a baking dish!

-Making the Fudge
+Making The Fudge

 First things first, you are going to need to line a 8" x 8" square baking dish with two layers of aluminum foil.
 Make sure that there are no holes in the foil and that it is fitted perfectly into the dish.